zachsain/phase-2-app/README.md

     - App
          - Is the parent component, which stores our state, handles the fetching, as well as the posting.
-         - It also holds all of the seprate child components that allow our app to have functionality.
+         - It also holds all of the separate child components that allow our app to have functionality.
          - Makes use of the Route, and Switch hooks which provide us with the client side routing functionality.
     - NavBar
         - The first component rendered in the App component.